LilliaElaine/go-bsb-cams/README.md

 # go-bsb-cams-fast
 Fork of [go-bsb-cams](https://github.com/LilliaElaine/go-bsb-cams) that removes the re-encoding of the JPEG image allowing for much faster performance.
 This re-encoding presumably reduces/removes tearing, to fix this, a mutual exclusion lock is used to prevent unwanted updates to the frame.
-This came about after using the script and noticing SIGNIFICANT delay.
+This came about after using the original script and noticing unusable amounts of delay.

 Simple program to take and output the Bigscreen Beyond 2e cameras to a webserver to be used with eyetracking software.